Written by Sarah Thebarge, Physician Assistant

 In 2000, the American Journal of Clinical Nutrition published a study showing that Body Fat Percentage (BFP) was a more accurate measure of health than BMI because, unlike BMI, BFP measures the weight that comes from fat.

-BFP is thought to be a more accurate indicator of health than BMI because weight from excess fat is more likely to increase the risk of health conditions such as heart disease, high blood pressure and diabetes than weight that comes from bone or muscle.
+BFP is thought to be a more accurate indicator of health than BMI because the weight from excess fat is more likely to increase the risk of health conditions such as heart disease, high blood pressure, and diabetes than the weight that comes from bone or muscle.